Spread complexity as classical dilaton solutions: Complexity from Dilaton gravity

 which yields

 This is precisely the spread complexity (\ref{spreadGen}) up to the overall factor $c_3$ and additive constant!
 Indeed, this suggests that the dilaton solution may be identified with the spread complexity of the state $|z\rangle$.
 What the condition (\ref{minCond}) is doing is identifying the reference state sourcing the Krylov basis.
 The reference state is, of course, the point of minimal spread complexity and thus the minimisation condition.
+With the identification of the classical dilaton background with the manifold of accessible target states, this is thus a natural boundary condition to impose on the dilaton. \\ \\ To obtain a precise match between the dilaton and spread complexity we need to impose further boundary conditions.
 The second condition, subtracting the additive constant $\eta_0$, is setting the spread complexity of the reference state to zero.
 Put differently, the boundary condition (\ref{minCond}) matches the dilaton with a spread complexity cost function (\ref{spreadCost}) with the coefficients $c_n = m n + c$.
 By subtracting the constant $\eta_0$ one fixes $c=0$ for the cost function coefficients. \\ \\ We need to set a final boundary condition to fix $c_3$, so that the shifted dilaton is matched with the $m=1$ spread complexity cost function.
 We find that this boundary condition may be phrased in a physically interesting way.
 In terms of the mass or energy of the gravitational system (\ref{JTEnergy}) we find that this third condition is equivalent to